 This paper measures the relationship between variation in historical monthly employment in the fruit, vegetable, and horticultural (FVH) sectors from April-August 2019 and new COVID-19 cases and deaths within U.S. counties in 2020.
-I limit the months of analysis to April-August since university reopenings might have influenced COVID-19 growth in the fall and potentially correlated with changes in farm employment.
+I limit the months of analysis to April-August since school reopenings might have influenced COVID-19 growth in the fall.
+However, the results are robust to analysis from April-December.
 COVID-19 data come from the New York Times database, and agricultural employment data are taken from the Quarterly Census of Employment and Wages (QCEW).
 The QCEW records employment by industry at the county-month level, and COVID-19 had no bearing on employment decisions in years prior to 2020.
 Controls for state-by-month fixed effects account for changes in state mandates and attitudes with respect to social distancing, quarantine, and masks, along with other unobserved state-level temporal changes in COVID-19 growth and susceptibility.
 I repeat the analysis using more disaggregated crop industry groupings and non-FVH crop and livestock industries as explanatory variables.
-I also perform several robustness checks, including controls for 2019 employment in other seasonal industries, limiting the sample to rural counties,1, and dropping all counties with employment in the meat processing sector where worksite outbreaks of COVID-19 were relatively common in 2020.
+I also perform several robustness checks, including controlling for 2019 employment in other seasonal industries, expanding the sample period to December and controlling for county-specific trends, limiting the sample to rural counties, and dropping all counties with employment in the meat processing sector where worksite outbreaks of COVID-19 were relatively common in 2020.